Porsche 911 review

 Some things in life should be left as they are.
 The Leaning Tower of Pisa, for example, wouldn’t be the same without its tilt.
 The same applies to the iconic shape of the Porsche 911.

 Under the skin, though, there have been loads of changes to Porsche’s rear-engined sports car over the years.
-This latest version is codenamed the 992 and you can choose from five turbocharged flat-six petrol engines.
+The latest 911 is codenamed the 992 and you can choose from five turbocharged flat-six petrol engines.

 Porsche 911 video review

 There are also Cabriolet and Targa versions, plus a hardcore 911 GT3 model.
-Further down the line, Porsche will offer two plug-in hybrid (PHEV) versions – including one with more than 600bhp and a top speed of almost 200mph.
+Further down the line, Porsche will offer two plug-in hybrids – including one with more than 600bhp and a top speed of almost 200mph.

 Overview